Non-Fiction

 Through The Wardrobe: Your Favorite Authors on C.S.
 Lewis’s The Chronicles of Narnia

-Step through the wardrobe … and into the imaginations of sixteen friends of Aslan as they explore Narnia, from The Lion, the Witch, and the Wardrobe to The Last Battle, from the heart of Caspian’s kingdom to the Eastern Seas.
+Step through the wardrobe and into the imaginations of these friends of Aslan as they explore Narnia—from The Lion, the Witch and the Wardrobe to The Last Battle, from the heart of Caspian’s kingdom to the Eastern Seas.

 Note on Diana’s Contribution: From the Geeks of Doom review: “My favorite essay from the book (“King Edmund the Cute: Anatomy of a Girlhood Crush” by Diana Peterfreund) is so well written and executed that you can’t help but be drawn to the author.
 She presents such a compelling case for her girlhood crush on Edmund Pevensie that you can’t help but be swayed by her opinion.”